DongyoonKim-Roy/AndroidNote/SplashScreen.md

         Thread.sleep(3000)
         installSplashScreen()
         setContentView(R.layout.activity_main)
     }
 ```
 `Thread.sleep(3000)` and `installSplashScreen()` are added.
 - `Thread.sleep(3000)` delays the execution of the current thread for a specified amount of time.
 In this case `3000` **milliseconds** which is **3 seconds**.
 - `installSplashScreen` is used to install a default splash screen for an app. it handles the display of the splash screen automatically while an app is launching before transitioning to main content.

+# Summary
+- Splash Screen or Splash View is the initial screen that appears when an app is launched.